Community Leadership Award

 About the Award

-Anyone may submit a nomination for the Community Leadership Award with the nominee's permission.
+Anyone may submit a nomination for the Community Leadership Award with the nominee's or team’s permission.
 Self-nominations are also accepted.
-Nominations must clearly document why the candidate should be considered for this award.
-All nominations must contain sufficient information to inform the selection process without additional research.
-Each nomination submitted must adhere to the following outline and page counts.
+Nominations must clearly document why the individual(s) should be considered for this award.

 Guidelines and Eligibility

 An EDUCAUSE award is intended to be a rare recognition.
 No individual awards (vs. team awards) will be given more than once to the same individual.
 Preference for the Leadership Award and the Community Leadership Award will be given to candidates who have not received either of these awards previously.
 Preference for awards in general is given to those who have not recently received an EDUCAUSE award.

 Candidates must be or have been contributing members of our professional community, directly associated with managing information technology and resources in higher education, and individuals who have made significant and demonstrable contributions to the field.

 Anyone within or outside of higher education may submit nominations for the award.

 Individuals or teams are eligible for this award.

 Unsure if the candidate you would like to nominate qualifies?
 Please reach out to us at [email protected] and we will be happy to answer questions about the nominations process, guidelines, or eligibility.